SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 # pValueHistogram.py
 This makes a histogram from the pvalues from a megaCats output file.

-# turningGsAlignIntoMultipleAlign.py
-This was an attempt that didn't work out because it wasn't able to recover enough of the genome.
-It used the aligned sequence files (.maf) from gsAlign instead of the vcf snp files and tried to combine them.

-# parallelgsalignSNPsToMultipleAlign.py
-this was an attempt at multithreading, but it didn't result in much speed up (maybe needed to copy the set over).
-The single threaded version is pretty fast right now in comparison.

 # AnnotatedGenomeAnalysis:
 This is a file that looks at the frequencies of the snps that were identified here https://doi.org/10.1038/s41467-021-20988-w for our genomes.

-# Gene Presence and Absence:

-# comparingPanGenomesFromRoaryFiles.py
-This takes the presence and absence file from roary and counts the number of genomes that each gene is in.
-It outputs a tsv that contains these counts.
-The first column is the gene name and the second is the number of genomes it is present in.

-# comparingCoreGenomesMyWay.py
-This program takes gene count files provided from comparingPanGenomesFromRoaryFiles.py and finds the genes that are highly prevelant in some groups and less prevalent in other groups.
-It has two cutoffs, one for determining what "highly prevelant" means and another for "less prevalent" means.
-This is to stabilize the results instead a binary cutoff between close values.